BattMoTeam/BattMo/readme.rst

 Installation
 ------------
 BATMO is based on MRST which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.

-The MRST code source can be installed directlu using git submodules:
+The MRST code source can be installed directly using git submodules:

 git clone --recurse-submodules  git@github.com:batmoTeam/batmo.git

-Then start Matlab and in the directory project-batman where you cloned the repo, run:
+Then start MATLAB and in the directory project-batman where you cloned the repo, run:

 startup